chriswhong/budgetude/README.md

 You would need to have [WebStorm](https://www.jetbrains.com/webstorm/) and [JetBrains IDE Support](https://chrome.google.com/webstore/detail/jetbrains-ide-support/hmhgeddbohgjknpmjagkdomcpobmllji) Chrome extension installed.

 In the WebStorm menu `Run` select `Edit Configurations...`.
 Then click `+` and select `JavaScript Debug`.
-Paste `http://localhost:3000` into the URL field and save the configuration.
+Paste `${process.env.REACT_APP_HOST}` into the URL field and save the configuration.

 >Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

 Start your app by running `npm start`, then press `^D` on macOS or `F9` on Windows and Linux or click the green debug icon to start debugging in WebStorm.

 The same way you can debug your application in IntelliJ IDEA Ultimate, PhpStorm, PyCharm Pro, and RubyMine.

 ## Formatting Code Automatically